 Bachelor of Science in Nursing (BSN)

-Direct admission to IU School of Nursing
+Direct admission to the IU School of Nursing

 Learn more about direct admission